bobleer/bocfx/README.md

 # Limitation

 This package is no-database design.

-All of data are from http://srh.bankofchina.com/search/whpj/search.jsp
+All data are captured from http://srh.bankofchina.com/search/whpj/search.jsp in real time.

-**The speed of spider will be strongly influenced by the connectation quality.**
+**Thus, the speed of spider will be strongly influenced by the connectation quality!**
 <br>
 <br>
 <br>